 An editorial schedule will be prepared, that frequently balances in-house content creation with professionally written copy.
 An accompanying sales funnel strategy covers lead generation and nurturing, and the method that will be used to measure results.
 It's a science.

 If all of this sounds like a lot of work, it is.
 Achieving the goals of a content marketing strategy is a serious undertaking.
-It requires a full buy-in for a minimum of 6 months.
+It requires a full buy-in for a minimum of 9 months.
+Two years for significant results is more realistic.
 Returns will often begin to show between 4 and 7 months (longer on brand new domains).

 More than half of Internet traffic now comes from smart phones and tablets.